2. Stresses and strains in road structures

 In an ideal road structure the modulus of the materials in the pavement layers should decrease from top to bottom.
 This is because the closer the material is to the surface, the greater will be the stress caused by the wheel load.
 A stiffer material will spread the load better over the layer below.

 This will reduce the stresses and strains in the lower layer and permit materials with a lower modulus to be used.
 The ratio between the moduli values of the two layers should not be too high however as horizontal tensile forces could be created in the base of the upper layer.

-There are many different ways to achieve bearing capacity when designing a new road or rehabilitating an existing road, but the long term resistance to permanent deformation must also be considered.
+There are many different ways to achieve bearing capacity can i buy propecia over the counter uk when designing a new road or rehabilitating an existing road, but the long term resistance to permanent deformation must also be considered.
 This can be done by analysing those points in the road structure where the stresses and strains are close to the critical limit.
 These critical points can be difficult to identify in a road structure and to help this ROADEX has designed a “ROADEX Pavement Stress and Strain Calculation Demo”.
 This will help the reader to estimate the stresses and strains in the road structural layers and the top of the subgrade as well as showing the development of bearing capacity up through the structure.
 In addition, the demo is designed to provide information on the effect of different tyre types and tyre pressures on the critical stresses and strains in the road.

 It is hoped that the ROADEX demo can be used as a simple design tool for low volume roads.
 It should be kept in mind however that there are other factors, such as road width, frost, drainage, etc. that can have a great effect on the bearing capacity and permanent deformation of a road and these should be considered also.
 The demo could also be used as a specialist tool to assess timber haulage routes; e.g. would it be more appropriate to use CTI on a route rather than strengthening the road.